eclecticiq/OpenTAXII/docs/index.rst

 OpenTAXII
 =========

-OpenTAXII is Python TAXII server implementation from Intelworks.
+OpenTAXII is a robust Python implementation of TAXII Services that delivers rich feature set and friendly pythonic API.

 TAXII (Trusted Automated eXchange of Indicator Information) is a collection of specifications defining a set of services and message exchanges used for sharing cyber threat intelligence information between parties.
-Check `TAXII homepage <http://taxii.mitre.org/>`_ to get more information.
+Check `TAXII homepage <http://taxii.mitre.org/>`_ for more information.

-OpenTAXII's key features are:

-- **Rich feature set**
+**Rich feature set**

 OpenTAXII implements all TAXII services according to TAXII specification (version 1.0 and 1.1).
-On top of these services, it also delivers additional functionality such as customizable APIs, authentication and flexible logging.
+On top of these services, it also delivers additional functionality such as;

+- customizable APIs,
+- authentication,
+- flexible logging.

-- **Designed to be extendable**
+**Designed to be extendable**

 OpenTAXII architecture follows TAXII specification in its idea of TTA (TAXII transport agent) and TMH (TAXII message handler) components, separating implementations of:

       - Transport layer (`Flask <flask.pocoo.org>`_ web app with extendable authentication via Authentication API)
       - TAXII logic layer (TAXII server/services/message handlers)